ThePrimeagen/harpoon/README.md

 ```

 **Descriptions**
-* `save_on_toggle`: any time the ui menu is closed then we will save the state back to the backing list, not to the fs
+* `save_on_toggle`: any time the UI menu is closed then we will save the state back to the backing list, not to the FS.
-* `sync_on_ui_close`: any time the ui menu is closed then the state of the list will be sync'd back to the fs
+* `sync_on_ui_close`: any time the UI menu is closed then the state of the list will be sync'd back to the FS.
 * `key` how the out list key is looked up.
-This can be useful when using worktrees and using git remote instead of file path
+This can be useful when using worktrees and using git remote instead of file path.

 **Defaults**
 ```lua